taralexandra/WebPioneersProject/README.md

 ### What is it about ? :speech_balloon:

-I wanted to dedicate this site to pioneering women in the world of technology and essentially, the web.
+I wanted to dedicate this site to pioneering women in the world of technology and essentially, the web !

 ### What this project will looks like by the end ? :mag_right: